Connect with us

 “We’re wishing Paul a speedy recovery,” Martin stated in a video message, “and hope that he’ll be back in the cage with us relatively soon.”
 For Hughes and his army of Belfast supporters, that return cannot come soon enough.

-Copyright © All Rights Reserved - Empire Combat Pass is a Riotous Media Group Brand.
+Copyright © All Rights Reserved - Empire Sports Pass is a FORTY BROADCAST LTD brand.
 Use of this site constitutes acceptance of our User Agreement and Privacy Policy and Cookie Statement and Your Privacy Rights.
-RIOTOUS LTD may earn a portion of sales from products that are purchased through our site as part of our Affiliate Partnerships with retailers.
-The material on this site may not be reproduced, distributed, transmitted, cached or otherwise used, except with the prior written permission of RIOTOUS LTD.
+FORTY BROADCAST LTD may earn a portion of sales from products that are purchased through our site as part of our Affiliate Partnerships with retailers.
+The material on this site may not be reproduced, distributed, transmitted, cached or otherwise used, except with the prior written permission of FORTY BROADCAST LTD.